CBBS

-CBBS ("Computerized Bulletin Board System") was a computer program created by Ward Christensen and Randy Suess to allow them and other computer hobbyists to exchange information between each other.
+CBBS ("Computerized Bulletin Board System") was a computer program and homebrew hardware created by Ward Christensen and Randy Suess to allow them and other computer hobbyists to exchange information between each other.

 In January 1978, Chicago was hit by the Great Blizzard of 1978, which dumped record amounts of snow throughout the Midwest.
 Among those caught in the storm were Christensen and Suess, who were members of CACHE, the Chicago Area Computer Hobbyists' Exchange.
 They had met at that computer club in the mid-1970s and become friends.

 Christensen had created a file transfer protocol for sending binary computer files through modem connections, which was called, simply, MODEM.
 Later improvements to the program motivated a name change into the now familiar XMODEM.
 The success of this project encouraged further experiments.
 CACHE members frequently shared programs and had long been discussing some form of file transfer using modems, and Christensen was naturally at the center of these discussions; however, Suess in particular was skeptical of accomplishing such a project by a volunteer committee.
 Christensen and Suess became enamored of the extended idea of creating a computerized answering machine and message center, which would allow members to call in with their then-new modems and leave announcements for upcoming meetings.

 However, they needed some quiet time to set aside for such a project, and the blizzard gave them that time.
 Christensen worked on the software and Suess cobbled together an S-100 computer to put the program on.
 They had a working version within two weeks, but claimed soon afterwards that it had taken four so that it wouldn't seem like a "rushed" project.
 Time and tradition have settled that date to be February 16, 1978.
 Christensen and Suess described their innovation in an article entitled "Hobbyist Computerized Bulletin Board" in the November 1978 issue of Byte magazine.